networknext/next/docs/setup_dev_environment.md

 │ Error: Error creating HealthCheck: googleapi: Error 403: Compute Engine API has not been used in project 54620502253 before or it is disabled.
 Enable it by visiting https://console.developers.google.com/apis/api/compute.googleapis.com/overview?project=54620502253 then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.
 ```

-Follow the instructions in the terrform console output and open the links as required to enable the google cloud features as required.
+Follow the instructions in the terrform console output and open the links and enable the google cloud features as required.

 Run `terraform apply`, and iterate, enabling google cloud APIs until it succeeds.